yaronf/I-D/STAR/draft-ietf-acme-star.md

 - STAR Order and Directory Meta attributes renamed slightly and grouped under two brand new "auto-renewal" objects;
 - IANA registration updated accordingly (note that two new registries have been added as a consequence);
 - Unbounded pre-dating of certificates removed so that STAR certs are never issued with their notBefore in the past;
+- Changed "recurrent" to "autoRenewal" in error codes;
+- Changed "recurrent" to "auto-renewal" in reference to Orders;
+- Added operational considerations for HTTP caches.

 ## draft-ietf-acme-star-08